Cognigy/Documentation/docs/en/docs/ai/handover-providers/chatwoot-handover.md

 #### Set your Chatwoot Inbox

-To connect Chatwoot with your Agent, you need to specify to which Chatwoot Inbox you want the handover to go.
+To connect Chatwoot to your virtual agnent in Cognigy.AI, you need to specify to which Chatwoot Inbox you want the handover to go.

 To do this, follow these steps: